ealtili/Blog/Troubleshooting_Kubernetes.md.md

 uploaded from a developer machine right into the environment containing the wrong line endings.
 This can cause weird problems.
 For example you created a script, a basic batch script and line ending is crlf.
 When you run a Debian or linux based container and when you go into that container and run that script.
-You will end up with errors like bad interpreter, cant interpret the shebang, no such file or directory etc.  You could be running a Python application or dotnet WordPress site you could be trying to load some configuration and you'll get like a file not found and you'll be pulling your hair out trying to figure out and meanwhile it's just a line endings that you could switch so always keep that alarm bell in your head about line ending so the basic strategy I try and follow is first look at deployments then look at pods and for both of those two we're going to look at status and events
+You will end up with errors like bad interpreter, cant interpret the shebang, no such file or directory etc.  Imagine running a Python application and trying to load some configuration and you'll get like a file not found.
+You'll be pulling your hair out trying to figure out and meanwhile it's just a line endings.

+so the basic strategy I try and follow is first look at deployments then look at pods and for both of those two we're going to look at status and events